Pyrdacor/Ambermoon/FileSpecs/Maps3D.md

 map_event_index = block_data[1];
 ```

-So a block can mark a wall, an object or the map border (which isn't drawn at all).
+So a block can mark an empty block, a wall, an object or the map border (which isn't drawn at all).
+The map border will always block all movement.

 A wall uses the wall index to access wall data from the [Labdata](Labdata.md).
-An object uses the object index to access object data from the [Labdata](Labdata.md).
+An object uses the object index to access object group data from the [Labdata](Labdata.md).
 Note that an index might be greater than the amount of walls/objects so always use the modulo operator.
 For example the Morag airship uses wall index 14 while there are only 9 wall entries inside the labdata (0-8).
-So you have to use wall index 14 mod 9 (which is 5) instead (module = rest after division).
+So you have to use wall index 14 mod 9 (which is 5) instead (mod = rest after division).

 Note that those indices are 1-based while 0 means "no wall" or "no object".
 But inside the labdata they might be 0-based so you might have to subtract 1 to get the right data.